Subscribe To This Site

 Some cereal manufacturers have deep pockets and seem to spend the equivalent of a small country's wealth on their advertising campaigns.

-However, some cereals are not especially healthy cereals because they have been processed and denatured for the junk food market.
+Many such cereals are not especially healthy cereals because they have been processed and denatured for the junk food market.
 They are nutritionally poor and some may even contain traces of pesticides and other contaminants.
+Many have added sugars which make them appealing to kids but nutritionally poor.
+Products such as these may be appealing as an occasional treat but are certainly not a good choice for daily fare.

 As part of a green lifestyle you may want to eat mainly organic cereals and grains because they are better for your health and definitely better for the environment.
-You may also want to include a high percentage of whole grain foods because they are generally nutritionally superior, especially to bleached and highly processed supermarket products.
+You may also want to include a high percentage of whole grain foods (rather than refined cereal products) because they are generally nutritionally superior, especially to bleached and highly processed supermarket products.

 - The British Nutrition Foundation